 The scholarship will be supported through BCEC event registration fees and we thank our event attendees for their support of this initiative.

 Applications for the BCEC Economics and Social Policy Scholarship 2020 are open between 19 July and 11 November 2019.
 Find out more here.

 2020 Australian Government Research Training Program Scholarship

 The 2020 Australian Government Research Training Program Scholarship is now open to students wanting to work in taxation, pensions and welfare policy design for Australia.
+Applications are now closed.

 This project will combine theoretical and empirical innovations in behavioural tax/welfare policy evaluation and household decision modelling to improve the quality and effectiveness of tax/welfare policy design.
 Read more